jeykang/al-folio-copy/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a student of the AI Graduate School at the Gwangju Institute of Science and Technology, currently in the third semester of my combined M.S/Ph.D program.
+My current affiliation is with the Network Intelligence Lab, under Professor Jongwon Kim.